 Design for the visual arts.
-Director at Christie’s Inc.
+Director, Head of Creative at Christie’s Inc.

 View latest projects here.

 I joined Christie's auction house as Head of Creative, where I support the artistic direction and brand vision for all digital products whilst overseeing auction campaigns for Dubai, Geneva, London and Paris across all media channels and on-site exhibition display.

 I currently lead a team of 10 visual designers reponsible for developing Christie’s digital products and day-to-day asset creation for both owned and paid for digital media.

 In April 2019 I was appointed Director at the firm.